An Overview Of Medicare Advantage Plans In 2015

 What Are Medicare Advantage Plans?

-To help you pay the costs that original Medicare does not cover in 2014 and 2015, you can enroll in Medicare Advantage Plans (also called Medicare Part C).
+To help you pay the costs that original Medicare does not cover in 2015, you can enroll in Medicare Advantage Plans (also called Medicare Part C).

 Under Medicare Part C, the federal government contracts with private insurance companies to administer Medicare benefits.
 Advantage plans will provide all of your Part A (Hospital Insurance) and Part B (Medical Insurance) coverage.
 Many plans include additional benefits such as coverage for extra days in the hospital, vision, dental, hearing, preventive services like annual physicals, coverage of emergency services while traveling, or health and wellness programs, and Medicare prescription drug coverage (Part D).